Women win the right to vote in local elections.

 Underneath the towers you can also see the original steam-powered machinery that raised the bridge.
 And in the cooler months, occasional tours take you into the bridge’s most rarely accessible areas, including the cavernous sloping chambers that house the giant counterweights for raising the bridge.

 Want to see Tower Bridge from a different perspective?
-Admire it with a glass of something cold in hand at Tavolino, Le Pont de la Tour or Coppa Club, or climb the 311 steps up the Monument to the Great Fire of London to see it from above.
+Admire it with a glass of something cold in hand at Tavolino, Le Pont de la Tour or Coppa Club, or ascend to one of London’s viewpoints to see it from above.

 If you’d rather tower over it.